Important: Read before booking an appointment to get the COVID-19 vaccine

 - Halton case data: Public Health Case and Contact Management (CCM) Solution, extracted Thursday mornings to reflect cases reported by end of the previous day.

-- Halton test volume and percent positivity data: Ministry of Health, SAS Visual Analytics Tool, COVID-19 Testing reports (New as of April 6, 2022), extracted Thursday.
+- Halton test volume and percent positivity data: Ministry of Health, SAS Visual Analytics Tool, COVID-19 Testing reports, extracted Thursdays.

-- Halton hospital data: Ministry of Health, SAS Visual Analytics Tool, COVID Regional Hospital and Hospital Utilization reports, extracted Thursday.
+- Halton hospital data: Ministry of Health, SAS Visual Analytics Tool, COVID Regional Hospital and Hospital Utilization reports, extracted Thursdays.

 - Halton vaccination data: IntelliHealth, COVax package, extracted Thursday mornings to reflect immunizations administered by end of the previous day.